RA Job Description

 - Encourage and assist students, as an advisor, in the planning and implementation of community activities.

-- Supervise students hosting events to assure compliance with University polices regarding use of alcohol, guests, security, space, etc.
+- Supervise students hosting events to assure compliance with University policies regarding use of alcohol, guests, security, space, etc.

 - Be available, when appropriate, to assist students in dealing with personal concerns.